ikechukwukalu/inisev/README.md

 A broadcast is sent everytime the `api/user/user/pub/create` is called and a new post is added to the `user_pubs` table.

+Use the `api/user/user/sub/create` to subscribe a user to a website.

 - Login credentials for user